 - 1. The student should make an appointment with the faculty member and discuss the problem. - 2.
-If the student feels that he/she cannot meet with the faculty member, he/she should seek the advice of his/her faculty advisor and/or counselor. - 3.
-If he/she has seen the faculty member and is still not satisfied, the student should make an appointment with the division dean to whom the faculty member reports. - 4.
-If the concern is not resolved at the division level, the student should make an appointment to see the vice president for Academic Affairs and Student Services. - 5.
-If the concern is still not resolved after meeting with the vice president for Academic Affairs and Student Services, the student may request an appointment with the president.
+If the student feels that he/she cannot meet with the faculty member, he/she should seek the advice of his/ her faculty advisor and/or counselor. - If he/she has seen the faculty member and is still not satisfied, the student should make an appointment with the division dean to whom the faculty member reports. - If the concern is not resolved at the division level, the student should make an appointment to see the vice president of Enrollment Management. - 5.
+If the concern is still not resolved after meeting with the vice president of Enrollment Management, the student may request an appointment with the president.
 The decision of the president in these matters is final.